How to start selling photos and illustrations on microstock

 Royalty-free (RF) – „Free“ in this context means „free of royalties (paying each time you use an image)“.
 It does not mean the image is free to use without purchasing a license or that the image is in the public domain.

-• Pay a one-time fee to use the image multiple times for multiple purposes (with limits).
+• You pay a one-time fee to use the image multiple times for multiple purposes (with limits).

 • No time limit on when the buyer can use an image.

-• No one can have exclusive rights of a Royalty-free image (the photographer can sell the image as many times as he wants).
+• No one can have exclusive rights to a Royalty-free image (the photographer can sell the image as many times as he wants).

 • A Royalty-free image usually has a limit to how many times the buyer can reproduce it.
 For example, a license might allow the buyer to print 500,000 brochures with the purchased image.

-Simply said royalty-free licence means, that buyer can use it several times, for various projects, but without exclusivity (other buyers can use it in same time).
-Seller (author) can sell it on various sites (it is standard practice, that photographers and illustrators sell their images on more – not only microstock – sites).
+Simply said a royalty-free licence means that the buyer can use it several times, for various projects, but without exclusivity (other buyers can use it at the same time).
+The seller (author) can sell it on various sites (it is standard practice that photographers and illustrators sell their images on more – not only microstock – sites).

-As you can see the prize of your graphic on microstock will be just few dollars (sometime even less!), but on the other side, you will make much more sales on microstock in one day than in five years on classical stock site.
+As you can see, the price of your graphic work on microstock will be just a few dollars (sometimes even less!), but on the other hand, you will make many more sales on microstock in one day than in five years on a classical stock site.

 So what you will need

-• few minutes of your time (the more you will give it, the more you will get back)
+• few minutes of your time (the more you put in, the more you will get back)

 • patience

-• small portfolio of your own photos, illustrations,… (at least 10 pieces)
+• a small portfolio of your own photos, illustrations,… (at least 10 pieces)

 Step 1.
 Registration